vectorgrp/sil-kit/docs/demos/demos.rst

 Notes
     * This latency demo produces timings of a configurable simulation setup.
       Two participants exchange <M> messages of <B> bytes without time synchronization.
-    * The demo uses publish/subscribe controllers performing a message roundtrip (ping-pong) to calculate latency and throughput timings.
+    * The demo uses publish/subscribe controllers performing a message round trip (ping-pong) to calculate latency and throughput timings.
     * Note that the two participants must use the same parameters for valid measurement and one participant must use the ``--isReceiver`` flag.